aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 response in bromeliads with both predator species (n=5) and the mean response in bromeliads with either one of these two predator species
 (n=5 for each predator species).
 We generated bootstrap confidence intervals for these non-additive effects; confidence intervals that do not overlap zero indicate a significant non-additive effect of a predator combination.
-We used R version 3.2.0 [@rcore] for most calculations, and two packages: picante [@picante] for calculating phylogenetic distances matrices, and vegan [@vegan] for distance metrics.
+We used R version 3.2.0 [@rcore] for all calculations, and two packages: picante [@picante] for calculating phylogenetic distances matrices, and vegan [@vegan] for distance metrics.
+All the code documenting our analyses is archived at http://dx.doi.org/10.5281/zenodo.16805

 ## Results